 Nick More (Philosophy)

 was named Utah Professor of the Year in 2008, for which he was honored in Washington, DC.
-His book on Nietzsche's so-called autobiography was recently published by Cambridge University Press.
+His book, Nietzsche's Last

 Jeff Nichols (History)

 Jeff specializes in Utah, western, and environmental history.
 He is the author of

 Prostitution, Polygamy and Power

 Playing with Shadows: Voices of Dissent in the Mormon West

 .
 He co-directs the Institute for Mountain Research with Brent Olson.

 Kristjane Nordmeyer is an associate professor of sociology and current chair of gender studies.
 Kristjane's teaching interests